awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 Canceling a spot request
 ------------------------

-To cancel a spot instance request, call :methodname:`cancelSpotInstanceRequests` on the EC2 client with a :aws-java-class:`CancelSpotInstanceRequestsRequest
+To cancel a Spot Instance request, call :methodname:`cancelSpotInstanceRequests` on the EC2 client with a :aws-java-class:`CancelSpotInstanceRequestsRequest
 <services/ec2/model/CancelSpotInstanceRequestsRequest>` object.